kalininDanil17Y/ZMQGate/README.rst

 ------------

  * linux with kernel at least 2.6.28 (need accept4)
- * libwebsite_ for handling http
- * coyaml_ for handling configuration
  * python3_ needed for coyaml to build configuration parser
  * libzmq_ and libev_ of course
  * libyaml_ for parsing configuration